 It’s a good idea to consult a tax pro about your specific situation, but in general, your employer will withhold taxes on your bonus payment, just as they withhold taxes on your regular paychecks.
 Your employer can choose from 2 options when calculating your federal bonus tax rate.

 - The percentage method.
 If your employer chooses this option, they will identify your bonus payment as separate income from your regular wages and automatically withhold 22% for taxes.
-One exception: For people with bonus payments that total over $1 million in a calendar year, the first $1 million is taxed at 22%, and any funds over that have 37% withheld.
-An employer must use this method if you receive more than $1 million in supplemental income for the calendar year.
+One exception: For people with bonus payments that total over $1 million in a calendar year, the withholding rate for the first $1 million is 22%, and any funds over that have 37% withheld.
+(An employer must use this method if you receive more than $1 million in supplemental income for the calendar year.)

 - The aggregate method.
 Employers that issue bonus payments along with regular wages in one paycheck (and don’t specify the amount of each when reporting to the federal government) can withhold taxes on the entire payment as though it’s a single paycheck in a regular payroll period.
 This method might be used, for example, in commission-based jobs where supplemental income is awarded throughout the year.